sshahine/JFoenix/README.md

 # Summary
 JFoenix is an open source Java library, that implements Google Material Design using Java components.

-# Source Code
+# Build
+## Ant
-To rebuild JFoenix, we created an Ant file named build.xml and build.bat.
+To build JFoenix, we created an Ant file named build.xml and build.bat.
 JFoenix uses Java version 1.8.
 Using the command line, you need to move to the JFoenix/make directory and run the batch file build.bat by typing:

     build.bat